 Ingredients

-- 1 ½ cups vegetable broth or chicken broth
+- 1 ½ cups vegetable broth or chicken broth; The salt content will impact the final dish.
+Adjust the added salt as necessary.

-- 4 ounces light cream cheese or vegan substitute
+- 4 ounces cream cheese cut into cubes

 - 1 teaspoon salt